OpenDSA/OpenDSA/RST/en/Glossary.rst

       Some designs make this impossible to occur.
       Other designs make it possible in an attempt to deliver greater performance.

+   state
+      The condition that something is in at some point in time.
+      In computing, this typically means the collective values of any existing variables at some point in time.
+      In an :term:`automata`, a state is an abstract condition, possibly with associated information, that is primarily defined in terms of the conditions that the automata may transition from its present state to another state.

    static
       Something that is not changing (in contrast to :term:`dynamic`).